Air Quality & Backyard Burning

 This information has been developed as a resource tool to assist you after the fire is out.
 It is now up to you to repair the fire damage and replace damaged items.
 We hope that the tips included in this pamphlet will help.

 The North Cowichan Fire Department is concerned with your loss.
-If we can provide any additional assistance, please call the Local Assistant Fire Commissioner at 250-746-3100.
+If we can provide any additional assistance, please call the Local Assistant to the Fire Commissioner at 250-746-3276.

 The North Cowichan Fire Department is sincerely committed to providing you with the best possible service.